 I am a social science researcher in the Bronfenbrenner Center for Translational Research at Cornell University.

-Through the Bronfenbrenner Center, I partner with organizations across New York State to create and evaluate programs related to community health, empowerment, and youth-led change.
+Hand-in-hand with this work, I partner with organizations across New York State to create and evaluate programs related to community health and empowerment.
 This includes connecting young people with participatory action research skills, encouraging them to ask critical questions about their lives, communities, and health.

 I completed my undergraduate and Master of Social Work training at Binghamton University.
 I am a Licensed Master Social Worker (LMSW) in the State of New York.